otmhi/PCFG-CYK/README.md

 - data-file  : path to the parse data file.

-- train-frac : the train percentage, default = 0.9.
+- train-frac : the train percentage, (default: 0.9).

 - emb-file : path to the pickled word embedding for the oov module.